panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 Thinking about a real-world analogy, you can imagine a variable as being a box.
 Just like a variable can hold an object, the box can contain objects like a teapot.

-But once you receive a box and open it &mdash; there's *nothing* there.
+But once you receive a box and open it... and *nothing* there!
 Someone made a mistake and sent you an empty box.
-The box contains no objects, or, saying it differently, contains a `null` value.
+The box contains nothing, or, saying it differently, contains a `null` value.

 ## 2. How to check for *null*